mozilla/DeepSpeech/native_client/README.rst

 Install NodeJS / ElectronJS bindings
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Unfortunately, JavaScript support on SWIG is a bit behind, and while there are pending patches proposed to upstream, it is not yet merged.
-You should be able to build from `our fork <https://github.com/lissyx/swig/tree/taskcluster>`_, and you can find pre-built binaries on `TaskCluster <https://community-tc.services.mozilla.com/tasks/index/project.deepspeech.swig>`_ (please look for swig fork sha1).
-Extract the `ds-swig.tar.gz` to some place in your `$HOME`, then update `$PATH` accordingly.
-You might need to symlink `ds-swig` as `swig`, and you will have to `export SWIG_LIB=<path/to/swig/share>` so that it contains path to `share/swig/<VERSION>/`.

 After following the above build and installation instructions, the Node.JS bindings can be built: